seqscope/NovaScope/docs/getting_started/access_data.md

 ### Shallow Liver Section Dataset

-This dataset is a typical (**GB) example of Seq-Scope dataset that can be initially generated for a tissue section.
+This dataset is a typical (23.7GB) example of Seq-Scope dataset that can be initially generated for a tissue section.
 Typically, the 2nd-seq FASTQ files contain 150-200M paired-end reads.
 This should be sufficient to examine the spatial distribution of the transcripts across the tissue, assess the quality of dataset, identify major cell types and marker genes, and perform basic pixel-level decoding of the spatial transcriptome.
 If the quality of the initial dataset look great, one may decide to sequence the library much more deeply to maximize the information content. (see [Deep Liver Section Dataset](#deep-liver-section-dataset) for more details)

 ### Deep Liver Section Dataset